 One of the perennial questions corporate leaders ask is which businesses their company should be in.
 Our recent article, “ Why you’ve got to put your portfolio on the move,” suggests that regularly changing the portfolio mix in response to market trends is the surest path to outperformance.
 During our European M&A conference in London earlier this year, two of the article’s authors discussed their research on portfolio transformation, which they based on an analysis of detailed financial results of more than 1,000 of the world’s largest public companies.
 Andy West is the global leader of our M&A practice and Sandra Andersen is an associate partner also in the M&A practice.
 This is an edited transcript of their discussion.
-For more conversations on the strategy issues that matter, subscribe to the Inside the Strategy Room podcast series on Apple Podcasts or Google Podcasts.
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.

 Sean Brown: Andy, your presentation today focused on research into portfolio transformations.
 Why did you decide to study this topic?

 Andy West: About a year and a half ago, after some companies made major divestitures and acquisitions and were handsomely rewarded in the market, we asked ourselves what role the portfolio mix plays in corporate performance.
 How does market strategy—where and how to compete—translate into M&A moves and are there rules of thumb that people should apply to bringing strategy and M&A together?

 So we took our ten years of Global 1000 research on programmatic M&A and the importance of systematic deal-making and combined it with the work featured in last year’s book